Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 *   Public or private harassment of any form
 *   Publishing others' private information, such as physical or email addresses, without their explicit permission
 *   Any conduct that could reasonably be considered inappropriate in a professional setting
+*   Advocating for, or encouraging, any of the above behavior

 ### Enforcement Responsibilities